dollarshaveclub/reframe.js/README.md

 **Reframe.js** wraps a specified element in a `div` that is an [intrinsic ratio](http://alistapart.com/article/creating-intrinsic-ratios-for-video) of the original element.
 This plugin is great for **embedded content** like `iframes` or `videos`.

-### Why?
+### Why Reframe.js?

 **Reframe.js** is inspired by [FitVids](https://github.com/davatron5000/FitVids.js) and does what FitVids does but without the need for `jQuery`.
 This makes the plugin highly valuable when including it in a module that has to be very small and with minimal dependencies.
 Here's a basic [codepen example](http://codepen.io/yowainwright/pen/7f34f86e716ea93013899a71752dbff6).

-This plugin is small - `~1kb` unminified and is meant to do 1 thing - _wrap elements that aren't responsive and make them responsive_. 💪
+This plugin is small - `~1.3kb` unminified and is meant to do 1 thing - _wrap elements that aren't responsive and make them responsive_. 💪

 ### Options